This latest attempt would see White City triple in size by taking away:

 White City is calling this an “amalgamation” but ratepayers of the RM of Edenwold know better.
 This is an annexation of our communities plain and simple.
 These areas have provided the backbone of much of the corridor’s growth over the past decade and have benefitted from the leadership of the RM’s Council.
 So why is White City suddenly trying to grab these lands now?
 What will annexation mean for ratepayers?

 Did you know?
-The area in yellow was part of the 2015 mutually agreed upon annexation and equals an area larger than Harbour Landing in Regina.
+The area in yellow was part of the 2015 mutually agreed upon annexation and includes almost 400 acres of land.

 No. There have been reports in the media lately that the RM is opposed to regional cooperation and regional development.
 The truth is the exact opposite.